The Bombing of Berlin: Eyewitness Account

 Jean Hubbard joined the Canadian Women’s Army Corps (CWAC) on the day she turned eighteen.
 Wearing her red and white polka-dotted dress, she is likely the only recruit ever welcomed into the armed forces with a birthday cake!

-The Star Weekly artists who created these beautiful Toronto Star covers have been mostly forgotten, so it was a delightful surprise to hear from a woman whose great-aunt, Elizabeth Cutler, was a regular contributor to the magazine.
-Sheree Meyer of Orlando, Florida shared with me her memories of her talented Great-Aunt Betty.
-The Inside […]
+The illustrators who created these beautiful wartime covers for the Star Weekly magazine have mostly been forgotten, so it was a delightful surprise to hear from a woman whose great-aunt, Elizabeth Cutler, was a regular Star Weekly artist.
+Sheree Meyer of Orlando, Florida shared her memories of her talented Great-Aunt Betty.
+The Inside Story The […]

 When I discovered this photograph online, I was struck with the lovely elegance of RCAF Women’s Division member and mapmaker Dorothy Garen.
 I was thrilled to find that Dorothy, now aged 95, is living not far from me in Canmore, Alberta, where I was able to thank her in person for her service to our […]